unnatiagrawal2610/Task-1-OIBSIP/README.md

-# Task-1-OIBSIS
+# Task-1-OIBSIP
-It's a Landing  Page created by usinh HTML,CSS,JAVASRIPT
+It's a Landing  Page created by using HTML,CSS,JAVASRIPT